Shirendev1/mongolian-digital-ecosystem/README.md

 - National email infrastructure
 - Open digital services for Mongolian users

+## Vision

+Building a resilient Mongolian digital ecosystem that strengthens national identity, supports the Mongolian language online, and connects Mongolia more actively to the global internet infrastructure.

+## Vision

+To explore the idea of building a national digital platform for Mongolia, based on the .mn domain ecosystem.

+The platform could support Mongolian language content, digital services, communication tools, and knowledge sharing for citizens, businesses, and institutions.

+The goal is to strengthen Mongolia’s digital presence and create an open ecosystem for innovation and collaboration.

+## Why It Matters

+- Strengthening Mongolia’s digital sovereignty
+- Expanding Mongolian language presence online
+- Supporting local innovation and digital services
+- Increasing Mongolia’s participation in global internet governance

+## Future Development

+- Expansion of the .mn domain ecosystem
+- Development of Mongolian-language domain names (IDN)
+- National digital services and platforms
+- Collaboration with the global internet community

 ## Context

 This concept is inspired by discussions in the global internet governance community, including ICANN, about how smaller language communities can strengthen their digital presence online.